-Brine Well ProjectBrine, a water/salt mix, is used as a water softener to treat drinking water in the Hudson Water Plant and is used to treat road surfaces in icy weather.
-As an efficiency measure, City Council is considering construction of a brine well to reduce the money spent each year on salt to regenerate the zeolite softeners at the water treatment plant.
+Brine Well ProjectBrine, a water/salt mix, is used as a water softener to treat drinking water in the Hudson Water Treatment Plant and is used to treat road surfaces in icy weather.
+In February 2019, City Council authorized the construction of a brine well to reduce the money spent each year on salt to regenerate the water softeners at the water treatment plant.

 The entire project is scheduled for completion by Fall 2019.
 No work is scheduled on holidays or weekends at this time.